Flow Cytometry Standard (FCS)

 The FCS 3.1 standard retains the basic FCS file structure and most features of previous versions of the standard.
 Changes included in FCS 3.1 address potential ambiguities in the previous versions and provide a more robust standard.
 The major changes include simplified support for international characters and improved support for storing compensation.
 The major additions are support for preferred display scale, a standardized way of capturing the sample volume, information about originality of the data file, and support for plate and well identification in high throughput, plate based experiments.
-Please see the normative version of the FCS 3.1 specification for a complete list of changes.

 A fundamental tenet of scientific research is that published results are open to independent validation and refutation.
 Minimum data standards aid data providers, users, and publishers by providing a specification of what is required to unambiguously interpret experimental findings.
 The Minimum Information about a Flow Cytometry Experiment (MIFlowCyt) standard officially states the minimum information required to report flow cytometry (FCM) experiments.
 ISAC developed the standard in 2008 and it was subsequently vetted by ISAC's Data Standards Task Force, Standards Committee, membership, and Council.